IGP, EGP, and Autonomous System Explained

 Classification of routing protocols

-The following image classifies routing protocols based on their type.
+The following image categorizes routing protocols by their type.

 Differences between interior and exterior gateway protocols

-The following table compares and lists the difference between Interior and Exterior gateway routing protocols.
+The following table compares and lists the differences between the Interior and Exterior gateway routing protocols.

 RIP

-RIP is one of the earliest introduced routing protocols.
+RIP is one of the earliest routing protocols introduced.
 It is a distance vector routing protocol.
 It uses the number of hops (routers) in the path as the metric.
-It sends out a copy of its routing table to neighbors every 30 seconds and the triggered updates whenever the metric of the route changes.
+It sends out a copy of its routing table to neighbors every 30 seconds and triggers updates whenever the route's metric changes.
 It has two versions: RIPv1 and RIPv2.
-RIPv2 was developed as the update of RIPv1.
+RIPv2 is the updated version of RIPv1.

 OSPF

-OSPF was developed as an improvement to RIP.
+OSPF is an improvement to RIP.
 It is a link-state routing protocol.
 It uses the cost of the path as the metric.
 It uses hierarchical design, trigger updates, link-state advertisement, and many other features to provide fast convergence and reliability.
-It has three versions: OSPFv1, OSPFv2, and OSPFv3.
-OSPFv2 was developed as the update of OSPFv1.
-OSPFv3 was developed to support IPv6.

 IS-IS

 IS-IS is a link-state routing protocol.
-It was developed as a simple version of OSPF.
-It is mostly used by ISPs and large internetworks that need a simple and stable routing protocol.
-It also uses the Hello protocol to establish adjacencies and LSPs to exchange link-state information.
+It is a simple version of OSPF.
+ISPs and large internetworks that need a stable and straightforward routing protocol deploy it.
+It uses a Hello protocol to establish adjacencies and LSPs to exchange link-state information.

 EIGRP